 When taking on the M1A rifle and finding proper scope sights, there are some issues that need to be addressed.
 The M1A is basically the civilian version of the military M14 battle rifle.
 As such, it has some features and design elements that can get in the way of a proper scope sight mounting system.

 On the standard M1A wood stocked or plastic stocked model, a real issue arises.
-A special side-mount, almost like that used on the Russian Dragunov but far more complicated, comlicates things.
+A special side-mount, almost like that used on the Russian Dragunov but far more complicated, complicates things.

 Mounts for the M1A or M-14 can involve as many as thirty different installation steps.
 If you don’t have good tools, knowledge, and time, the best plan is to take everything to your trusted local gunsmith.

 Even when installed on the M1A, often a special elevated but stock comb will be needed.
-The offset side-mounted rail will stand quite high.
+The offset m1surplus scope mount rail will stand quite high.
 In my humble opinion, this rifle was built for a darn good receiver sight just like its predecessor, the M1 Grand.
 As such, the sights on the rifle straight out of the factory are outstanding.